-The notice to the tenant must briefly describe the noncompliance.
-The notice must state that the WHA will not renew the lease at the end of the 12-month lease term unless the tenant, and any other noncompliant resident, enter into a written agreement with the WHA to cure the noncompliance, or the family provides written assurance satisfactory to the WHA that the tenant or other noncompliant resident no longer resides in the unit.
+- A brief description of the finding of non-compliance with CSSR. - A statement that the WHA will not renew the lease at the end of the current 12-month lease term unless the tenant enters into a written work-out agreement with the WHA or the family provides written assurance that is satisfactory to the WHA explaining that the tenant or other noncompliant resident no longer resides in the unit.
+Such written work-out agreement must include the means through which a noncompliant family member will comply with the CSSR requirement [24 CFR 960.607(c), Notice PIH 2015-12].